 Don't prune flowering shrubs in spring.
 By doing so you will cut the flowers you were hoping for this season.
 Prune these shrubs after they finished blooming.
 That way they have the most time to recover and regain strength

 Remember, whatever you do in your garden, good garden tools are at the basis of both a good result, enjoyment and to prevent injury.

 Virtual Gardening is coming of age, Gardening on your computer?
 Well actually it is in your computer, 3D models of plants and combinations of them are simulated within the memory banks of the computer.
 Actually 3D design is not only for scientists.
-For us the use of good 3D design software really pays off

 You might like to pay a visit to our free Gardening EBook Library we keep filling it up with downloadable PDF's on gardening topics.